 From developmental Psychology Asher draws the parallel, he contends exists, between first language acquisition and 2nd language learning.
 Children get language through a series of commands from their parents to which they react physically.
 It’s only later that they can produce verbal responses ( cf Jean Piaget works).
 Asher contends that humans are endowed with a sort of bio program which follows this process of language learning and that, when teaching a 2nd language, we must follow the same process so that learning can be successful.
 Asher in this respect adheres to a naturalistic method of language learning (cf Krashen’s Natural Approach).
 Language learning must focus on comprehension and the teaching of speaking must be delayed until comprehension skills are established.
-Asher also thinks that the skills acquired through listening transfer to other skills and that meaning precedes form.
+Asher also thinks that the skills acquired through listening transfer to other skills and that meaning precede form.

 Asher’s method relies on three assumptions about language.
 First Asher thinks that a lot of the grammatical structures of language and many vocabulary items can be learned from the skillful use of the imperative form.
 In his view, verbs in the imperative are primordial forms upon which language learning can be organized.
-Command drills can be a vehicle to the internalization of a lot of language structures and vocabulary.
+Command drills can be a vehicle for the internalization of a lot of language structures and vocabulary.
 Another TPR assumption about language is the one that distinguishes between abstractions and non-abstractions.
 According to Asher, abstractions are not necessary to teach language to beginners.
 On the other hand, non-abstractions can help build a detailed cognitive map and grammatical structure of language.
 The third assumption about language states that language can be internalized not only as single items but also as wholes or chunks.
 This is an idea that will be later developed by Michael Lewis (1993) in his Lexical Approach.

-Relying on humanistic pedagogy, TPR also stresses the importance of a stress free environment.
+Relying on humanistic pedagogy, TPR also stresses the importance of a stress-free environment.
 In fact, second language learning often causes a lot of stress and anxiety.
 However, if teachers focus on meaning transferred into physical activity rather than on abstract language forms students are freed from stress and anxiety.

-Features of TPR
+Features of Total Physical Response